Efficient building and systems technology

 Further development and field validation of a calculation and design tool for energy-efficient cooling of buildings with air-supported systems and innovative plant technology

-In principle, a wide range of technologies and systems can be used for cooling buildings.
-When planning these cooling systems, simulation and planning tools are necessary in order to be able to map and compare the diverse range of conventional and innovative cooling technologies.
-Because suitable planning and calculation tools have been lacking up to now, an objective comparison of technologies with regard to efficiency and cost-effectiveness is made difficult.
+In principle, a wide range of technologies and systems can be used to cool buildings.
+When planning these cooling systems, simulation and planning tools are required to map and compare the wide range of conventional and innovative cooling technologies.
+The lack of suitable planning and calculation tools makes it difficult to objectively compare technologies in terms of efficiency and cost-effectiveness.
 The "Coolplan-AIR" project is helping to close this gap.

-The main objective of the project is to extend the planning tool developed in the previous project "Coolplan" for efficient technologies for cooling buildings based on liquid heat carriers to air-supported systems.
+The main aim of the project is to extend the planning tool developed in the previous "Coolplan" project for efficient technologies for cooling buildings based on liquid heat transfer media to air-based systems.
 These include VRF multi-split systems, adiabatic cooling systems and air-to-air heat pumps.
 In addition, innovative enclosures for solar cooling will be integrated and measurements of the overall systems will be carried out using practical systems in the field.

 Project partners: